Is Tea Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, with caution.
-Most teas are safe during pregnancy when you limit caffeine to under 200mg daily.
-With 2,898 A grade tea products available, many options are pregnancy safe, but certain herbal teas should be avoided.
+Most teas are safe during pregnancy when you limit caffeine to under 200mg per day.
+Many herbal teas require caution due to ingredients like hibiscus, licorice, and chamomile that may affect pregnancy.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.